Tag Archives: normal

 You Know You’re Filipino if…

-For example, most of my friends took baths.
-Based on TV commercials, adults took showers.
+For example, most of my friends took baths with floating toys like rubber duckies.
+Based on TV commercials, I could tell adults took showers.
 In my family, we filled a small basin of water and took a “bath” from that.
-Once I became aware of this discrepancy, I told my mom I wanted to take baths.
-The conversation would go something like this:
+Once a week.
+The frequency is not unusual even in countries like Europe.
+But very weird in the U.S.

 Me: I want to start taking baths.
 All my friends are doing it.